Alexander-Kourjanski/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](270LineDiff.PNG)

-When using cat, we found out that this has to do with the 22nd test file.
+When using `cat`, we found out that this has to do with the 22nd test file.

 ![Image](22FileFound.PNG)